Reef Aquarium Sumps are something that can be very simple and easy to set up if you know a few things about what you are trying to do.

 There are not many benefits to running high rates of turnover through your sump, other than having more water pass through mechanical filtration.
 Each individual piece of equipment processes water at it’s own rate, but most can process a very small amount at a time.
 For that reason I generally recommend a rate around 5X-7X of the display volume per hour.
 More on turnover rate here: What is the right turnover rate for a reef tank?

-1st Stage – Where water from the overflow enters the sump
+1st Stage – Where water from the overflow drains into the sump

 The first chamber will have the highest water level and then cascade down to the other ones.
 For the first divider, you want the water to pass over a weir of some kind.